Austris Tuminskis

 Austris Tuminskis (born 7 June 1990) is a Latvian handball player for EHV Aue and the Latvian national team.

 He also played in SK Latgols.
-He studied at Ludza city gymnasium.
+He trained at the Ludza city gymnasium.
 His first trainer was Andrejs Grebežs.
 He played in the National team U-18 and U-20.
 He was Latvia's best player in 2009.
 He averaged 5 goals per game.

 He represented Latvia at the 2020 European Men's Handball Championship.
+This was Latvias first ever appearance at a major international tournament.
+They finished 24th out of 24 teams.